Martin Callanan, Baron Callanan

 Martin John Callanan, Baron Callanan (born 8 August 1961) is a British Conservative Party politician.
 He was Member of the European Parliament (MEP) for North East England from 1999 to 2014 and Chairman of the European Conservatives and Reformists group from 2011 to 2014.
 Callanan failed his bid to win re-election in the 2014 European Parliament elections, becoming the first sitting chairman of a European parliamentary group to lose his seat.
 On 8 August 2014, it was announced that he would be made a Conservative life peer in the House of Lords.

 Following the 2017 general election, Callanan was appointed Parliamentary Under-Secretary of State for Transport.
 In October the same year, he was appointed Minister of State for Exiting the European Union.

 Early life

 Callanan was born on 8 August 1961 in Gateshead.
 In 1985, he graduated with a Bachelor of Science degree (BSc) in Electrical and Electronic Engineering from Newcastle Polytechnic.
 He worked as an engineer at Scottish and Newcastle breweries from 1986 to 1998.

 Political career

 Local councillor

 Callanan was a Conservative councillor on Tyne and Wear County Council between 1983 and 1986 (when the council was abolished) and Gateshead Metropolitan Borough Council between 1987 and 1996, for the Low Fell ward.
 He worked as a project engineer at Scottish and Newcastle breweries from 1986 to 1998, when he was elected to the European Parliament.

-He unsuccessfully stood as a parliamentary candidate for Washington (in the 1987 election), Gateshead East (in the 1992 election), and Tynemouth (in the 1997 election).
+He unsuccessfully stood as a parliamentary candidate for Houghton and Washington (in the 1987 election), Gateshead East (in the 1992 election), and Tynemouth (in the 1997 election).